hyeok-jong/crud-project/Readme.md

 - Check out `frontend/src/pages/Clocks/ClockCurrentTime/ClockCurrentTime.jsx` for examples of using `useState`.
 - Check out `frontend/src/pages/Clocks/ClockStopwatch/ClockStopwatchUseRef.jsx` for examples of using `useRef`.
 - Check out `frontend/src/pages/Clocks/ClockCountDown/ClockCountDown.jsx` for examples of using `useState`.
+- Check out `frontend/src/pages/Board/Board.jsx` for examples of using `properties`.
 - All components use `useEffect` to run functions after re-rendering.

 ### 3.3 React Router